-Comprehensive Income (Loss)
+Comprehensive Income

-The Company reports comprehensive income or loss in accordance with the provisions of SFAS No. 130, Reporting Comprehensive Income, which establishes standards for reporting comprehensive income (loss) and its components in the financial statements.
-Other comprehensive income (loss) consists of unrealized gains and losses on available-for-sale securities.
-Tax effects of other comprehensive income (loss) are not material for any period presented.
+The Company reports comprehensive income or loss in accordance with the provisions of SFAS No. 130, Reporting Comprehensive Income, which establishes standards for reporting comprehensive income and its components in the financial statements.
+Other comprehensive income consists of unrealized gains and losses on available-for-sale securities, net of tax.
 See Note 4 to the condensed consolidated financial statements for further discussion.